-10. Deferred Admission
+9. Deferred Admission

-- A. Students who have applied for admission but who wish to change their intended start date can defer their application for one year. - B. Students who are denied admission do not qualify for deferred admission.
+- A. Students who have applied for admission can defer their application for one year. - B. Students who are denied admission do not qualify for deferred admission.
 A new application must be submitted. - C. Students who have been fully admitted and who request a deferral will have their status changed to tentative admission.
 This allows the Admissions Office to check if enrollment at a different college/university occurred during the deferral period.

-11. International Admission: Bridge Pathway
+10. International Admission: Bridge Pathway